devonpmack/react-pokedex-workshop/README.md

 You should see the page update to include our three buttons for selecting Pokemon .
 However, the buttons won't do anything yet since we haven't programmed them to update the state.

-💻 Let's start with the button for Squirtle; we will add some `onClick` code which will run when the user clicks the button.
+💻 Start with the button for Squirtle; add some `onClick` code which will run when the user clicks the button.

 ```diff
 - <button>Squirtle</button>